Home ] Kingdom Watcher ] Books ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Blog ]

 Not Modern Structures

 The starting point is wrong.
-The modern pastor-leader role just does not fit with Eph 4, because it does not exist in the New Testament.
-Apart from real sheep shepherds and Jesus the Chief shepherd, the Greek word shepherd is only used as a noun once in the New Testament.
-That is in Eph 4:11, and there it is used to describe a gift, not an office.
+The modern pastor-leader role just does not fit with Ephesians 4, because it does not exist in the New Testament.
+Apart from real sheep shepherds and Jesus, the Chief Shepherd, the Greek word shepherd is only used as a noun once in the New Testament.
+That is in Ephesians 4:11, and there it is used to describe a gift, not an office.

 Shepherds watch over their sheep, so tending includes watching.
 Therefore, it is interesting that these two passages also give elders a role in exercising “oversight” (watching over).
-Titus 1:6,7; Phil 1:1 and 1 Tim 3:1,2 also imply that overseer is another title that was used for elders.
+Titus 1:6,7; Philippians 1:1 and 1 Timothy 3:1,2 also imply that overseer is another title that was used for elders.
 We confuse the situation by transliterating the Greek word “episkopos” as bishop.
-Actually it is just a word meaning “watch over”, which is a task that elders are commanded to do by Peter and Paul.
+Actually, it is just a word meaning “watch over”, which is a task that elders are commanded to do by Peter and Paul.

-We will never understand Eph 4, if we try to make the ascension ministries too big.
-They become a special ministry, with a special anointing, that do special work.
+We will never understand Ephesians 4, if we try to make the ascension gifts too big.
+They become a special ministry, with a special anointing, that does special work.
 This is dangerously elitist and unfortunately many people who take these titles are now being put in a special place above the rest of the body.
 Peter was quite happy to call himself an elder.
 We need to bring these gifts down to earth.
-When I look at what these ministries do in Eph 4:12-16 it pretty ordinary stuff, building relationships and helping people grow.
+When I examine what these gifts do according to Ephesians 4:12-16, it is pretty ordinary stuff: building relationships and helping people grow.
 There is no hierarchy above elders in the New Testament.
 This is why Paul only ever appointed elders.

 Not Part of the Ones

-A key point of Eph 4 is that while there is one Lord, one faith, one baptism, and one of nearly everything else.
-The one thing that is not on this list is church leaders.
+A key point of Ephesians 4 is that while there is one Lord, one faith, one baptism, and one of nearly everything else, the one thing that is not on this list is church leaders.
 There is not one church leader.
 A church needs more than one leader, because one person does not have all the gifts that are needed to be Jesus.

 Gifts for Everyone

-If forget about modern practice, and start from scratch in looking at Eph 4:11 there is no reason to think they are some higher office.
+If we forget about modern practice and read Ephesians 4:11 directly, there is no reason to think they are a higher office.
 Paul is very clear that he is talking about gifts.

 The gifts are for everyone.